Detecting the skewness of data from the five-number summary and its application in meta-analysis: Introduction

 In practice, however, few existing methods in meta-analysis are able to pool together the studies with the sample mean and SD and the studies with the five-number summary.

 To overcome this problem, there are two common approaches in the literature.
 The first approach is to exclude the studies with the five-number summary from meta-analysis by labeling them as ``studies with insufficient data".
 This approach was, in fact, quite popular in the early years.
-Nevertheless, by doing so, valuable information may be excluded so that the final meta-analytical result is less reliable or even misleading, especially when a large proportion of studies are reported with the five-number summary.
-In contrast, the second approach is to apply the recently developed methods (\citealp{hozo2005,walter2007,Tong2014,luo2016,shi2018}) that convert the five-number summary back to the sample mean and SD, and then include them in the subsequent meta-analysis.
-It is noteworthy that these transformation methods have been attracting more attention and been increasingly applied in meta-analysis and evidence-based practice.
-For example, the sample SD estimation in \cite{Tong2014} and the sample mean estimation in \cite{luo2016} have received a total of 1607 and 259 citations, respectively, in Google Scholar as of 10 October 2020.
+Nevertheless, by doing so, valuable information may be excluded so that the final meta-analytical result can be less reliable or even misleading, especially when a large proportion of studies are reported with the five-number summary.
+In contrast, the second approach is to apply the recently developed methods \cite{hozo2005,Tong2014,luo2016,shi2018} that convert the five-number summary back to the sample mean and SD, and then include them in the subsequent meta-analysis.
+It is noteworthy that these transformation methods have been attracting increasing attention in meta-analysis and evidence-based practice.
+More recently, our transformation methods in Wan et al.\cite{Tong2014}, Luo et al.\cite{luo2016} and Shi et al.\cite{shi2018}, have also been adopted as the default methods for handling the five-number summary in R packages $meta$ \cite{Balduzzi2019,Schwarzer2022} and $metafor$ \cite{Viechtbauer2010,Viechtbauer2022}, and the three papers have received 4853, 1212 and 154 citations, respectively, in Google Scholar as of 03 March 2023.

-Despite the popularity of the second approach, we note that most of the aforementioned methods for data transformation are built on the basis of the normality assumption for the underlying data.
-In Section 2, we will show that once the data are skewed, these normal-based methods will not be able to provide reliable estimates for the transformed sample mean and SD.
-As a consequence, if we still include the skewed studies in meta-analysis, it may result in misleading or unreliable conclusions.
-This motivates us to develop new methods for detecting the skewness of data in this paper.
-Specifically, as presented in the flow chart in Figure \ref{fig:meta_procedure}, only if the skewness test is not rejected, the data can be further transformed back to the sample mean and SD and the associated study can remain to be included in the meta-analysis.
+Despite the popularity of the second approach, it is also noteworthy that the aforementioned transformation methods are all built on the basis of the normality assumption for the underlying data.
+When the data are skewed, however, these normal-based methods may no longer be able to provide reliable estimates for the true sample mean and SD.
+For more details, see the motivating examples in Section \ref{section_motivation}.
+As a consequence, if we do not handle such skewed studies in a proper way, it may result in misleading or even completely wrong conclusions in the subsequent meta-analysis \cite{Bono2017,Sun2020}.

+This motivates us to perform the normality test for the data first, whose result will guide the subsequent steps as presented in the flow chart of Figure \ref{fig:meta_procedure}.